 Mistakes can consume a lot of your time and cause irreparable damage.
 That’s precisely why checklists are integral to an airline pilot’s daily work.
 Even non-pilots can benefit greatly from using checklists.
 Besides, a checklist will not only simplify content marketing for you, but also make it easier for you to delegate tasks to others.
 For everything you do as part of your content marketing strategy, a checklist can be used to ensure quality and consistency.Here are some awesome free checklist resources you can start using right away.

 - The ultimate content promotion checklist: 97 questions to optimize every aspect of your content marketing

-- 17 SEO checks: Make sure your content is search engine optimized before hitting the publish button
+- SEO copywriting tips: Make sure your content is search engine optimized before hitting the publish button

-- WordPress SEO checklist – 45 tips for 2017 – Ensure that you are using best practices for WordPress and SERPs
+- SEO checklist – 60 tips – Ensure that you are using best practices for WordPress and SERPs

 - The ultimate list of 101 do’s and don’ts of web copywriting for startups & small businesses.

 - Trello has a handy checklist function to facilitate the content creation process.
 Suggested reading: Trello vs Asana.